Electron transport in magnetic tunnel junctions -- a theoretical study of lattice and continuum models: Introduction

 \section{Introduction}

 Magnetic tunnel junctions are basic building blocks of spintronic devices \cite{fabian}.
 The experiments by Moodera~et.al~ and Miyazaki~et.al~ \cite{moodera95,miyazaki} (1995) on magnetic tunnel junctions demonstrated a large tunnel magnetoresistance~(TMR) at room temperature and resulted in upsurge of activities in this field.
 Parkin et.al~\cite{parkin} used MgO as a tunnel barrier and enhanced the TMR to nearly 200~\%.
-A more recent experiment~\cite{ikeda}~(2008) reported a much higher value of TMR at room temperature.
+A more recent experiment~\cite{ikeda}~(2008) reported a much higher value of TMR (604~\%) at room temperature.
 Theoretically, magnetic tunnel junctions have been modeled even recently with the objective of studying the electron transport across the junctions~\cite{pasanai15,sun,zheng,prl}.
+Other apsects of the continuum model we study in this work has been earlier addressed by Pasanai~\cite{pasanai15} in a one dimensional system.

 In experimental systems, the junction can be tuned between ON and OFF states by an externally applied magnetic field~\cite{moodera95,ikeda}.
 The ON state is when the spins in the two FM's are parallel and OFF state is when the two spins are anti-parallel.
 In the ON state, the current between the two FM's due to an applied bias is large and in the OFF state, it is small.
 However, theoretically the two FM's can be in a configuration that is more general than ON and OFF, where the spins in the two ferromagnets are aligned at a relative angle $\th$ (with $0 \le \th \le \pi$).
 We shall use this as a {\em theoretical tool} to understand the modeling of tunnel junctions.
 The experimental realizations generally correspond to the cases $\th=0$ (ON) and $\th=\pi$ (OFF).

 In Sec.~\ref{sec-model}, we discuss the continuum and lattice models that describe a ferromagnet, followed by an outline of a mapping from continuum to lattice model.
 In Sec.~\ref{sec-junction}, we discuss the modeling of the tunnel junction.
 In Sec.~\ref{sec-transport}, we calculate conductance.
 In Sec.~\ref{sec-discr}, we point to the discrepancy between the two models and resolve it.
-In Sec.~\ref{sec-summ}, we summaries and end with concluding remarks.
+In Sec.~\ref{sec-summ}, we summarize and end with concluding remarks.